 Tor stands for ‘The Onion Router’ and was so named because of its multiple layers of security.
 It’s a network that promises anonymity.
 It basically bounces your communications around a network of relays making it tough (if not impossible) for any person to track your online activity.

 “Encryption is the ‘Defense against the Dark Arts’ for the digital world,” said Edward Snowden at SXSW 2014 in Austin, referencing the classy Harry Potter took during his Hogwarts years.

-For example – If your laptop is stolen and is not encrypted, then you’re giving hackers’ unrestrained access to each and every email, bank statements, and rest all the files and information present inside your HDD.
-So, encrypting hard disk on your computer or laptop ensures personal information is secure, even if your device id stolen or seized.
+For example – If your laptop is stolen and is not encrypted, then you’re giving hackers unrestrained access to each and every email, bank statements, and rest all the files and information present inside your HDD.
+So, encrypting hard disk on your computer or laptop ensures personal information is secure, even if your device id is stolen or seized.

 All the latest versions of Windows and Mac operating systems come with inbuilt disk encryption tools like BitLocker in Windows, FileVault in Apple and Linux Unified Key Setup (LUKS) for Ubuntu.
 And for those with older operating systems, TrueCrypt is the solution.
-It’s a free to download software for encrypting your hard disk.
+It’s free to download software for encrypting your hard disk.

 5. Use Longer and Secured Passwords

 The more characters you have, the strongest your password will be.
 More character doesn’t mean that you’ll have to include a bunch of asterisks and ampersands.
-To make your password longer, stronger and more unique, think in full phrases rather than single word.
+To make your password longer, stronger and more unique, think in full phrases rather than a single word.

 Edward Snowden gave an example, “MargretThatcheris110%SEXY.”
-It includes capital letters, small letters, numbers and symbols, but the key is that it should be unique enough to remember and not so easy that it’s in the dictionary.
+It includes capital letters, small letters, numbers, and symbols, but the key is that it should be unique enough to remember and not so easy that it’s in the dictionary.